leadpony/justify-examples/justify-examples-yamlvalidator/README.md

 ## Description

-This code sample demonstrates how to validate a YAML document using JsonParser and JsonReader provided by [Jakarta JSON Processing API].
+This code sample demonstrates how to validate a YAML document using JsonParser and JsonReader defined by [Jakarta JSON Processing API].

-All you need to do for validating YAML documents is just replacing any JSON-P implementation with [joy-yaml], which is another JSON-P implementation, as follows:
+All you need to do for validating YAML documents is just replacing any JSON-P implementation with `joy-yaml` provided by [Joy] project, which is another JSON-P implementation, as follows:

 ```xml
 <dependency>